dinphil/code-weekend/Markdown/Code Weekend.md

 </head>
 ```

 So now we've specified the character set that the page uses - this is just to make sure the browser doesn't think that the page is in a language other than english.
-Then there's a description followed by the actualy page title (this is what you see in the title bar of your browser).
+Then there's a description followed by the actual page title (this is what you see in the title bar of your browser).
 Finally there's a tag where we've linked this HTML file to a CSS document (the `href` component is how we tell the browser where to look for this file - it can be a path or a web address).
 This is how we add external CSS files to a webpage.

 Now let's get to the fun part - the `<body>` tag.
 This is where all the actual stuff that shows up on your webpage goes.
 Let's try adding some information in.